monalisaburma/Image_segmentation/README.md

 ```

 ## Files Included
-Image_segmentation.ipynb: The main Jupyter notebook containing the code for image segmentation, object extraction, identification, and analysis.
+`Image_segmentation.ipynb`: The main Jupyter notebook containing the code for image segmentation, object extraction, identification, and analysis.

-requirements.txt: A file containing the list of Python libraries required to run the notebook.
+`requirements.txt`: A file containing the list of Python libraries required to run the notebook.

 Getting Started
 1. Clone the repository: